doncandela/mgah/mgah.md

   - **`dcfuncs`** is small package of utility functions, used in this document as an example of a Python package [installed locally](#local-package).
 It is available from the public GitHub repo [doncandela/dcfuncs](https://github.com/doncandela/dcfuncs), which also includes the test programs **`test_util.py`**, etc, mentioned in this document.
   - **`dem21`** is a complex package for doing DEM simulations of granular media using MPI parallelism.
 It is stored  in the currently private GitHub repo [doncandela/dem21](https://github.com/doncandela/dem21).
 Although not available publicly it is mentioned in this document as an example of how a large, complex MPI code can be run.

 - The following Apptainer definition files are used.
 They are all discussed in [Using Apptainer on a Linux PC](#apptainer-pc) below.
-They have been mostly been used to build container images (`.sif` files) on PCs, which can then be run both on the PCs and on Unity.
+They have been all been used to build container images (`.sif` files) on PCs, which can then be run successfully both on the PCs and on Unity.

   - **`os-only.def`** makes a container that contains only the **Ubuntu OS**.